VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There is a restaurant in Stockholm that only offers all-garlic products.
-They even have a garlic cheesecake**
+- ⚡ Daily fun fact: **The deepest mine in the world is the East Rand mine, which goes to a depth of about 3,585 metres**

 <h3 align="left">Connect with me:</h3>
 <p align="left">